Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: developer (https://w3id.org/ldac/terms#developer)

-The participant developed the methodology or tools that constitute the resource, or that were used to create the resource.
+The participant developed the methodology or tools (including software) that constitute the resource, or that were used to create the resource.

 ### Values expected to be one of these types: